davidruzicka/mcp4openapi

 - Custom Workflows: Composite tools for common multi-step operations

-More about profiles: docs/PROFILE-GUIDE.md.
+More about MCP profiles: docs/PROFILE-GUIDE.md.

 Key Features